International Mixed Martial Arts Federation

-The International Mixed Martial Arts Federation (IMMAF) was founded on 29 February 2012 as the international governing body for amateur Mixed Martial Arts (MMA).
-Registered as a non-profit organisation under Swedish law, IMMAF serves as a democratic hub for national MMA federations and supports the growth of regulation and sport safety globally by aiding countries in the formation of federations where none exist.
+The International Mixed Martial Arts Federation (IMMAF) was founded on 29 February 2012 as the international governing body for amateur mixed martial arts (MMA).
+Registered as a non-profit organization under Swedish law, the IMMAF supports the growth of sport safety by aiding countries in the formation of federations.
 IMMAF launched with support of market leader, the Ultimate Fighting Championship (UFC).
-The UFC is among promotions sanctioned by federations under the IMMAF umbrella in countries that include Brazil and Sweden.
+The UFC is among promotions under the IMMAF umbrella in countries that include Brazil and Sweden.

-IMMAF now is in Switzerland (Roveredo via Toveda n.
-3) near Swiss Mixed Martial Arts Federation, who oversaw the transfer in all administrative aspects.

-After the 2022 Russian invasion of Ukraine the IMMAF suspended the memberships of the Russian MMA Union and the Federation of Hand-to-Hand Fighting & MMA of Belarus.
-It barred the Russian and Belarusian federations from participating in all IMMAF Championships, and banned the organisation of IMMAF events in Russia and Belarus.
+After the 2022 Russian invasion of Ukraine, the IMMAF suspended the memberships of the Russian MMA Union and the Federation of Hand-to-Hand Fighting & MMA of Belarus from participating in all IMMAF Championships, and banned the organization of IMMAF events in Russia and Belarus.

 Amateur vs. professional level athletes

 The IMMAF considers an athlete to be on a professional level and thus not eligible for participation if he or she meets any one of the following criteria: